 Creative editing – Colour options

 Cross-process The basic principle behind this treatment was to use the wrong processing chemicals on your photographic media to create a hybrid end result.
-In the “old, non digital” world you’d et’s say process slides, using the chemicals for negatives, or vice-versa.
-Many photographers loved this sort of treatment because the unpredictability it offered.
+In the “old, non-digital” world you’d et’s say process slides, using the chemicals for negatives, or vice-versa.
+Many photographers loved this sort of treatment because of the unpredictability it offered.

 Today it can be done by a couple of clicks and you have complete control of the end results.

 Bleach Bypass is another process based on the good old film days, which either completely or partially skipped the bleaching stage when processing colour film.
 The end result was in many ways a composite image of a black and white and a colour layer.

 The Nik Collection offers a huge range of plugins for Photoshop and Lightroom that allow you complete control over the colour of your image.